 - 24 boneless skinless chicken thighs about 4 pounds or 4 pounds boneless skinless chicken breasts

 - In a medium bowl, whisk together juice, brown sugar, ketchup, soy sauce, broth, ginger and garlic until combined.
 Reserve 1-1/3 cups marinade for basting.
 Cover and refrigerate.
 Divide remaining marinade between two large resealable plastic bags.
 Add 12 chicken thighs to each; seal bags and turn to coat.
 Refrigerate for 6 hours or overnight.

 - Drain and discard marinade from chicken.
 Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.

-- Grill chicken, covered, over medium heat for 6-8 minutes on each side or until no longer pink; baste occasionally with reserved marinade during the last 5 minutes.
-Yield: 12 servings.
+- Grill chicken, covered, over medium heat for 6 to 8 minutes on each side, or until internal temperature reaches 165 degrees F.; baste occasionally with reserved marinade during the last 5 minutes.